FireWire

-IEEE 1394 is an interface standard for a serial bus for high-speed communications and isochronous real-time data transfer.
+FireWire is an interface standard for a serial bus for high-speed communications and isochronous real-time data transfer.
 It was developed in the late 1980s and early 1990s by Apple in cooperation with a number of companies, primarily Sony and Panasonic.
-It is most commonly known by the name FireWire (Apple), though other brand names exist such as i.LINK (Sony), and Lynx (Texas Instruments).
-Most consumer electronics manufacturers phased out IEEE 1394 from their product lines in the 2010s.
+It is most commonly known by the Apple name FireWire, but also referred to by the Sony name i.LINK and the Texas Instruments name Lynx.
+Most consumer electronics manufacturers phased it out in the 2010s.
+It is also known as IEEE 1394, its IEEE identifier.

 The copper cable used in its most common implementation can be up to 4.5 m long.
-Power and data is carried over this cable, allowing devices with moderate power requirements to operate without a separate power supply.
+Power and data are carried over this cable, allowing devices with moderate power requirements to operate without a separate power supply.
 FireWire is also available in Cat 5 and optical fiber versions.

 The 1394 interface is comparable to USB.
 USB was developed subsequently and gained much greater market share.
 USB requires a host controller whereas IEEE 1394 is cooperatively managed by the connected devices.